ScientificThought/mathinterpreter/README.md

 - tests using pytest.
 - a simple simple REPL interface.
 - automated tests using GitHub Actions;
+- format code using with black;

 **Current goal is:**

 Please check it out the issues, but we aim to implement:

-- linting with black, flake8 or ruff;
+- add CI automation for black code formatter;
+- implement code coverage;
-- expand the tests;
+- expand the tests suit;
 - improve the cli:
-    - use argparse so that the user can call the interpreter from shell;
+    - use `argparse` so that the user can call `calculate` from shell and do useful work without leaving the terminal;
     - make the REPL more user friendly;
-- create documentation using automation tools;
-- test the documentation using doctests;

 ## Want to contribute